DIliushchenko/GWAS_IB/README.md

    ```
    plink --bfile file_5 --extract independent_SNP.prune.in --het --out R_check
    ```
    c.
-Generate a list of individuals who deviate more than 3 standard deviations from the heterozygosity rate mean
+Generate a list of individuals who deviate more than 3 standard deviations from the heterozygosity rate mean We recommend using this [script](https://github.com/MareesAT/GWA_tutorial/) that have name `heterozygosity_outliers_list.R` in archive 1_QC_GWAS.zip
    ```
    Rscript --no-save heterozygosity_outliers_list.R
    ```